 Q: What is something you recommend clients do at nighttime to prep for an appointment with you?

 I love to do an exfoliator or a mask.
 I’m also really big on steaming.
 I have an at-home steamer so I might steam to open up the pores and then use a peel, a deep cleansing mask or something of that nature.
 I love to peel, exfoliate and do a hydrating mask.
-I mask probably 3-4 days a week.
+I mask probably three to four days a week.
 That’s how I really see the difference in my skin and I really like to polish it up, so it looks like glass.

 Q: What are some items that have made a huge difference in your skin?